RoyNisimov/AsymmetricEncryption/README.md

 ECC in an approach to asymmetric cryptography with the hardest math concepts.

-**Note:** ECC protocols like ECDH aren't in the protocols package but in the ECC package.
+**Note:** ECC protocols like ECDH aren't in the .Protocols module but in the ECC module.

-**Note:** I only implemented the Nist-P-256 curve

 ## ECC Math
 ![image](https://ih1.redbubble.net/image.3624513016.1773/bg,f8f8f8-flat,750x,075,f-pad,750x1000,f8f8f8.jpg)